 - (i) The term evidence-based practice means practice that is demonstrated through datasupported research and evaluation to be effective in producing the desired outcome. - (j) The term graduated responses means a system of incentives, sanctions, and/or referral to evidence-based services.
 The use of incentives/rewards should include, but not be limited to, encouragement by the probation officer, verbal praise, letter of recognition and easing of restrictions.
-The use of sanctions should include, but not be limited to, the imposition of progressively more severe or restrictive actions for continued noncompliance such as increased interventions and appearance at a departmental conference. - (k) The term intervention service refers to a service delivered by the probation department or through a community-based service provider which targets dynamic risk factors related to the presenting complaint, such as cognitive-behavioral interventions, interactive journaling, skill-building, family-focused treatment, mental health and substance abuse treatment, school-based interventions, educational/vocational services, and other evidence based programs and practices. - (1) The term Manifestation Determination refers to a New York State Education Department (SED) mandated procedure.
-It is a review by the Committee on Special Education (CSE) to establish the relationship between the student's disability and the behavior subject to disciplinary action (which includes a PINS referral), and to determine whether the behavior is a manifestation of the disability. - (m) The term no substantial likelihood means the probability that further or additional services will not resolve the underlying issues that resulted in the presenting problem because either: all appropriate services have been exhausted; the youth was not available to participate in such services; or the youth or parent(s) or other person(s) legally responsible for his/her care did not engage in such services.
+The use of sanctions should include, but not be limited to, the imposition of progressively more severe or restrictive actions for continued non-compliance such as increased interventions and appearance at a departmental conference. - (k) The term intervention service refers to a service delivered by the probation department or through a community-based service provider which targets dynamic risk factors related to the presenting complaint, such as cognitive-behavioral interventions, interactive journaling, skill-building, family-focused treatment, mental health and substance abuse treatment, school-based interventions, educational/vocational services, and other evidence-based programs and practices. - (SED) mandated procedure.
+It is a review by the Committee on Special Education (CSE) to establish the relationship between the student's disability and the behavior subject to disciplinary action (which includes a PINS referral), and to determine whether the behavior is a manifestation of the disability. - (m) The term no substantial likelihood means the probability that further or additional services will not resolve the underlying issues that resulted in the presenting problem because either: all appropriate services have been exhausted; the youth was not available

-- (n) The term Person In Need of Supervision (PINS) means a person less than 18 years of age who does not attend school in accordance with Article 65 of the Education Law or who is incorrigible, ungovernable, or habitually disobedient, and is beyond the lawful control of the parent(s) or other person(s) legally responsible for his/her care, or other lawful authority, or who violates the provisions of Penal Law Section 221.05 or who appears to be a sexually exploited child, but only if the child consents to the filing of a petition under this article pursuant to Penal Law Section 230.00.
-A pattern of behavior must be documented for complaints involving PINS behavior other than running away, staying away or marijuana possession. - (o) The term petition report means a written report, prepared by probation pursuant to the requirements of Section 357.9 of this Part. - (p) The term positive youth development is an intentional, prosocial approach that engages youth within their communities, schools, organizations, peer groups and families in a manner that is productive and constructive; recognizes, utilizes, and enhances youth strengths; and promotes positive outcomes for youth by providing opportunities, fostering positive relationships, and furnishing the support needed to build on their strengths. - (q) The term potential respondent means a youth who is the subject of a PINS complaint, and who meets the definition of PINS pursuant to FCA Section 712 and as defined in this Section. - (r) The term pre-dispositional placement refers to the temporary care and maintenance of youths away from their own homes.
+- to participate in such services; or the youth or parent(s) or other person(s) legally responsible for his/her care did not engage in such services. - (n) The term Person In Need of Supervision (PINS) means a person less than 18 years of age who does not attend school in accordance with Article 65 of the Education Law or who is ungovernable, or habitually disobedient, and is beyond the lawful control of the parent(s) or other person(s) legally responsible for his/her care, or other lawful authority, or who appears to be a sexually exploited child, but only if the child consents to the filing of a petition under this article pursuant to Penal Law Section 230.00.
+A pattern of behavior must be documented for complaints involving PINS behavior other than running away or staying away. - (o) The term petition report means a written report, prepared by probation pursuant to the requirements of Section 357.9 of this Part. - (p) The term positive youth development is an intentional, prosocial approach that engages youth within their communities, schools, organizations, peer groups and families in a manner that is productive and constructive; recognizes, utilizes, and enhances youth strengths; and promotes positive outcomes for youth by providing opportunities, fostering positive relationships, and furnishing the support needed to build on their strengths. - (q) The term potential respondent means a youth who is the subject of a PINS complaint, and who meets the definition of PINS pursuant to FCA Section 712 and as defined in this Section. - (r) The term pre-dispositional placement refers to the temporary care and maintenance of youths away from their own homes.